Generated 2026-06-07, viewed through the bent lens of Build to Think.

 Spec → Reality — the gap building made visible

 Every project started with code, not a spec.
 Constraints taught.
 Writing followed building.
-The arrows are the gap building made visible.
+The arrows are the gap building made visible — and the two newest, sf and golf, are the clearest of all: you cannot design a move into a repository, you can only build it.

 Closing

-This audit was generated by 8 parallel Claude Code agents burning ~340k tokens across 3 filesystem locations and 17 repositories.
+This audit was generated by 4 parallel Claude Code Explore agents across 3 filesystem locations and 20 repositories, inspecting ~1,084 commits.
 Zero permission prompts, by design.
 To regenerate, run /audit from ~/CodeProj/.